raptowl/dotfiles/README.md

 Running above command correctly, you can find that symbolic links is put at your home directory.
 Then please re-login.
 If your login shell is `bash`, `.bash_profile` would be read by your system.
-An environment variable `DOTFILES`, which indicates the path to .dotfiles, is defined at `.bash_profile`.
+An environment variable `DOTFILES`, which indicates the path to `.dotfiles`, is defined at `.bash_profile`.

 Of course, you can clone this repository directly like below,
 ```
 git clone https://github.com/raptowl/dotfiles.git $HOME/.dotfiles
 ```
-but, this method would not execute putting symbolic links.
-So you need to do it manually.
+but this method would not execute putting symbolic links, so you need to do it manually.

 ## Mechanism

 ### Environment Variable `DOTFILES`

-This variable indicates the path to .dotfiles.
+This variable indicates the path to `.dotfiles`.
 By default, this is set to `$HOME/.dotfiles`, and changing this value is not recommended.
 The execution files such as in `bin/` and `dotmgr.sh` loads the original library file `lib.sh`.
 To load the file, the execution files refer to this variable.